EthanHao/EthanHao.github.io/resume.md

 ---
 Dear Hiring Manager:

-I'm an experienced master student of DePaul university, and I will graduate on this Jun 6th and can start working anytime after July.
+I'm an experienced master student of DePaul university(14 years C++ industrial experience), and I have graduated on this Jun 6th and can start working anytime after July.
 By the way, I am in Chicago now and willing to relocate anywhere.

-I think the best advantage of mine is not only focusing on coding but also the architecture and design, I am very confident for developing software with the quality of stable and high performance.
+The most excithing thing I want to do is writing clean C++ codes and squeezing performance from C++ codes.
+No matter these codes is about the server applicationes or desktop applicationes, and

-In summary, I get a lot of passion on software development, you are totally worth to give me a chance.
+No matter what kink of operating system these applicationes runing on.

 Please check out my detailed resume from [**here**!](/data/EthanHao-resume.pdf)